longnh238/longnh238/README.md

 <h1 align="center">Hi 👋, I am Hoang Long Nguyen</h1>
-<h3 align="center">A senior data scientist with over 10 years of experience in industrial and academic environments across various countries, including Vietnam, South Korea, Norway, and Canada.
-Known for excellent communication and strong leadership skills</h3>
+<h3 align="center">Experienced Data Scientist with over 10 years of expertise in data analysis, machine learning, and natural language processing (NLP) across diverse environments, including academia and industry.
+Proficient in building and deploying scalable data solutions using tools like Python, TensorFlow, PyTorch, Scikit-learn, and SQL, with hands-on experience in big data.
+Skilled at transforming unstructured datasets into actionable insights that drive business outcomes, with a strong background in classification, clustering, and regression analysis.
+Proven track record of leading crossfunctional teams and delivering high-impact projects in AI-driven applications and web development</h3>

 <h2 align="left">Connect with me</h2>
 <p align="left">